 - 2 1/2 cups blanched almond flour

 - Put the butter in a plastic bowl on the counter and let it soften for a while before you start the cookies.

 - Preheat the oven to 300F/150C.
-Put parchment paper sheets on to a large baking sheet.
+Put parchment paper sheets (affiliate link) on to a large baking sheet.

-- Use a stand mixer or a hand mixer to combine the softened butter, Stevia Granulated Sweetener, Monkfruit Golden Sweetener, salt, and vanilla.
+- Use a stand mixer (affiliate link) or a hand mixer (affiliate link) to combine the softened butter, Monkfruit Sweetener or sweeteners of your choice, salt, and vanilla.

 - Then add the cocoa powder and almond flour and continue to mix until all ingredients are well combined.